natsunoyuki/diffuser_tools/README.md

 from diffuser_tools.text2img_utilities import load_pipeline, run_pipe

-# Create stable diffusion pipeline.
+# Create stable diffusion text to image pipeline.
+# Also, specify the last layer of the clip text encoder to use.
+# clip_skip = 1 will use the full clip text encoder model (following standard conventions).
+# clip_skip = 2 will use features from the second last layer(again following standard conventions).
 pipe = load_pipeline(
     model_path,
     scheduler = "EADS",